The National Scout Jamboree is a gathering held every four years of thousands of members of the Boy Scouts of America.

 1950—The National Scout Jamboree Returns

 After getting off to a great start in 1937, the Scout Jamboree was disrupted for more than a decade by World War II.
-It finally returned in 1950, at a new location, Valley Forge, Virginia.
+It finally returned in 1950, at a new location, Valley Forge, Pennsylvania.
 The theme that year was "Strengthen Liberty."The patch for that year depicted George Washington kneeling in prayer inside a decorative blue and white border.
 The embroidered patch coincided with a dramatic pageant about Valley Forge that was performed during the Jamboree.

 1953—Scouts Head West for National Jamboree